TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 119/Psalms 119.168.md

 ---

-I have observed thy precepts and thy testimonies; For all my ways are before thee.
+I have obeyed your precepts and your testimonies, for all my ways are before you.
+TAV